Business Forecast Luncheon Highlights Economic Outlook for 2026

 A survey of prospective employers indicates a robust and growing market for individuals successfully completing the MS in Economic Analytics program across many industries, such as retail, banking, finance, and healthcare.
 Common job titles associated with the knowledge and skills obtained from the program are:

 Expected salary for these positions is in the $75-85K range, rising sharply with experience.
-According to the Bureau of Labor Statistics, median pay in 2019 for master’s level economists is $105,020 per year.
+According to the Bureau of Labor Statistics, median pay in 2023 for master’s level economists is $115,730 per year.
+Salaries vary based on location, experience and education.

-Number of people employed as economists in the United States.
+Number of people employed as economists in the United States in 2023.1

-A typical requirement for entry-level employment as an economist.
+A typical requirement for entry-level employment as an economist.1

 Executives and managers from the multiple organizations wrote letters of support for offering the Master of Science in Economic Analytics degree.